Chester: Landmarks and tourist attractions

-Of the medieval city, the most important surviving structure is Chester Castle, particularly the Agricola Tower.
+Of the original medieval city, the most important surviving structure is Chester Castle, particularly the Agricola Tower.
 Much of the rest of the castle has been replaced by the neoclassical county court and its entrance, the Propyleum.
 To the south of the city runs the River Dee, with its 11th-century weir.
 The river is crossed by the Old Dee Bridge, dating from the 13th century, the Grosvenor Bridge of 1832, and Queen's Park suspension bridge (for pedestrians).
-To the south-west of the city, the River Dee curves towards the north.
-The area between the river and the city walls here is known as the Roodee, and contains Chester Racecourse which holds a series of horse races and other events.
+To the southwest of the city, the River Dee curves towards the north.
+The area between the river and the city walls here is known as the Roodee and contains Chester Racecourse, which holds a series of horse races and other events.
 The first recorded race meet in England at Roodee Fields was on 9 February 1540.
 The Shropshire Union Canal runs to the north of the city and a branch leads from it to the River Dee.

 The major museum in Chester is the Grosvenor Museum, which includes a collection of Roman tombstones and an art gallery.
-Associated with the museum is 20 Castle Street in which rooms are furnished in different historical styles.
+Associated with the museum is 20 Castle Street, which has rooms furnished in different historical styles.
 The Deva Roman Experience has hands-on exhibits and a reconstructed Roman street.
 One of the blocks in the forecourt of the Castle houses the Cheshire Military Museum.

 The major public park in Chester is Grosvenor Park.
 On the south side of the River Dee, in Handbridge, is Edgar's Field, another public park, which contains Minerva's Shrine, a Roman shrine to the goddess Minerva.
 A war memorial to those who died in the world wars is in the town hall and it contains the names of all Chester servicemen who died in the First World War.

-There are cruises on the River Dee and on the Shropshire Union Canal, and guided open-air bus tours.
+There are cruises on the River Dee and the Shropshire Union Canal, as well as guided open-air bus tours.
 The river cruises and bus tours start from a riverside area known as the Groves, which contains seating and a bandstand.
 A series of festivals is organised in the city, including mystery plays, a summer music festival and a literature festival.
 There is a Tourist Information Centre at the town hall.

-The Cheshire Police constabulary was historically based in the city from its foundation in 1857.
-Originally on Seller Street, its headquarters moved to Egerton Street (both since redeveloped), and then from 1870 to 113 Foregate Street, where Parkers Buildings now stand.
+The Cheshire Police Constabulary was historically based in the city from its foundation in 1857.
+Originally on Seller Street, its headquarters moved to Egerton Street (both since redeveloped), and then from 1870 to 113 Foregate Street, where Parker's Buildings now stand.
 In 1883, the police headquarters moved to 142 Foregate Street, Chester, now preserved as a Grade II listed building.
-The county police headquarters has since moved again, in 1967 to Nuns Road before leaving the city in 2003 for Clemonds Hey, Winsford.
+The county police headquarters has since moved again, in 1967, to Nuns Road before leaving the city in 2003 for Clemonds Hey, Winsford.